 How to apply for a Heritage Bank credit card

 The fastest and easiest way to apply for a Heritage Bank credit card is to complete the credit card application online.
+Follow the 'Go to Site' links in our comparison table to be directed to the Heritage Bank website and a secure online application.
 A Heritage Bank credit card application will only take ten to fifteen minutes to complete, and you can save your progress and return to the application at any time.
-You must be a permanent Australian resident and be over the age of 18 to apply for a credit card from Heritage Bank.
-Other eligibility criteria may also apply, and you can read more about the application requirements on our Heritage Bank credit card review pages.
+You can read more about the application requirements on our Heritage Bank credit card review pages.

 You'll need the following on hand when you start an online application for a Heritage Bank credit card: